TommyZihao/Code-Story-Interview-/README.md

 ## AI Pneumonia detection

-I also contribute myself in dealing with this pandemic.
+I also contribute in dealing with this pandemic.

-We develop a AI project, helping doctors to diagnose child pneumonia.
+We develop an AI project, helping doctors to diagnose child pneumonia.

-With the data from Kaggle, and computation power from Custom Vision, we make this Web demo.
+With the data from Kaggle and computation power from Custom Vision, we make this Web demo.

-Doctors can upload X-ray image and AI will judge whether have pneumonia caused by virus, becteria or no health.
+Doctors can upload X-ray images and AI will judge whether have pneumonia caused by a virus, bacteria, or health.